Zalgoo/methClicker.html/README.md

-# meth-clicker
+# methClicker.html
-A simple HTML clicker game.

-## How To Play

-- Download The Code
-    - Press the `"Code"` button and press `"Download .Zip"`
-- Unzip The File
-    - Right-click on the .zip, and press extract all
-    - Once it's extracted, then double-click the newly created folder
-- Open The .html
-    - Once in the folder, double-click on the .html file.
+> methClicker.html is a simple Breaking Bad themed clicker made with HTML.

  ## What This Is
-- This is a simple HTML clicker game.
+- This is a simple Breaking Bad themed clicker made with HTML.

 ### DevTools Commands